-- Stay near Narikala Fortress or Soviet styled homes turned into hostels in Old Town.
+- Stay near Narikala Fortress or Soviet-style homes turned into hostels in Old Town.

 - Taxis are very cheap and you can also use your bargaining skills.

-- Tbilisi is a great place for Art lovers as there is a special street with lots of Paintings selling on streets by artists themselves.
+- Tbilisi is a great place for Art lovers as there is a special street with lots of Paintings sold on the streets by artists themselves.
 Also, Tbilisi has a wide range of art galleries for display and art exhibitions.

 Tbilisi is having INTERNATIONAL AIRPORT and major flights from all over the world commute to this place.

 You can also catch internal flights to Georgian cities like Batumi (Black Sea), Kutaisi, etc from here.